object-oriented-python/object-oriented-programming/doc/source/5_exceptions.rst

 An exception is triggered using the :keyword:`raise` keyword.
 For example, suppose we want to ensure that the input to our Fibonacci function is an integer.
 All Python integers are :term:`instances
-<instance>` of :class:`numbers.Integral`, so we can check this and
+<instance>` of :class:`numbers.Integral`, so we can check this.
+If we
-raise :class:`TypeError` if the input is not an integer:
+find a non-integer type then the consequence should be a :class:`TypeError`.
+This is achieved by *raising* the appropriate exception, using the :keyword:`raise` statement.
+The keyword :keyword:`raise` is followed by the exception.
+Almost all exceptions take a string argument, which is the error message to be printed.
+In :numref:`typesafe_fib`, we inform the user that we were expecting an integer rather than the type actually provided.

+.. _typesafe_fib:

 .. code-block:: python3
+   :emphasize-lines: 6,7,8
+   :caption: A version of the Fibbonacci function which raises an
+             exception if a non-integer type is passed as the argument.

    from numbers import Integral